KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 - spam campaigns , sending spam emails through your devices .

-- "smart" cars connected online, regardless driven or self-driving cars can be hacked and stolen or even to kill on-board passangers, scary right ?!
+- "smart" cars connected online, regardless driven or self-driving, cars can be hacked and stolen or even to kill on-board passangers, scary right ?!

 - RansomWare hitting IoT devices, think of your "smart" heart pacemaker being hijacked by ransomware.